Traveling from Santorini to Mykonos by ferry

 - The port of Santorini gets really crowded during high season.
-Make sure to arrive there at least one hour prior to your scheduled departure.
+Make sure to arrive to the port at least 1 hour prior to your scheduled departure.
 Have a look in our survival guide for Athinios port.

 - If you visit Mykonos only for a day, be sure to rent a vehicle, to explore as much as possible.
 Also, if you like partying till morning don't forget to enjoy the famous Mykonian nightlife.

 - If you are visiting Mykonos for more days and you do not want to spend a fortune on accommodations, you should definitely book a place to stay as early as possible; at least 4-5 months in advance.